You are viewing the New York/Venezuela Chapter

 Type: Meta-analysis · Year: 2023

 Urban arts programs generate measurable improvements in community well-being: reduced stress, increased cohesion and strengthened institutional trust.
-The program integrates these findings into its impact measurement framework.
+The program integrates these findings into its impact measurement framework, treating cultural programming as a form of public health infrastructure.

 Reference in verification